 4 | Declutter, declutter, declutter!

-I always talk about the importance of this step (in fact, the how-to of decluttering is what my new course Chaos to Calm is all about!), but honestly you really only want things in your pantry that you use and need.
+I always talk about the importance of this step, but honestly you really only want things in your pantry that you use and need.
 Here are some things you should get rid of:

-- Anything past it's expiry date or rotten
+- Anything that's rotten or past its expiry date

 - Packets with only a little bit of food left that is going stale

-- Food items that you bought and have since decided you don’t actually like
+- Food items that you bought & have since decided you don’t actually like

 - Anything that you will never eat or drink i.e. specialty teas, jams or relishes that you were 'trying out' or items given as a gift